squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 ## What this costs

 - A second dialect for library authors.
-The mode is viral per app, so a squint library either targets one dialect or tests both.
-Everything published today assumes keywords are strings and maps are objects.
+A squint library either declares one dialect or tests both.
+Everything published today assumes keywords are strings and maps are objects, and predates the declaration, so it inherits whatever the consumer runs.
 - The 0004 interop traps (typeof gates, structuredClone, `===` in JS libraries) return as documented mode semantics.
 Acceptable when the app opted in, deadly when ambient.
 That is the line between this proposal and the rejected default.
 - The overlay module, the literal emitters and a doubled portion of the test suite.

+## Dual-dialect libraries

+Reader conditionals: the cljs mode feature set is `[:squint/cljs :cljs :default]`, bare `:squint` deliberately absent.
+Default squint already falls back to `:cljs`, so existing `#?(:squint ... :cljs ...)` code does the right thing in both dialects with no duplication: the `:cljs` branch serves real CLJS and cljs mode, which share semantics by construction. `:squint/cljs` is the rare escape key for the places where the mode diverges from real CLJS, such as string access on JS objects, or `:cljs` branches leaning on hosts squint lacks (goog, cljs.core internals).

+A library that works in both dialects ships one source with those conditionals and no dialect metadata, inheriting the consumer's mode.
+A library that requires one dialect pins its namespaces with `:squint/dialect` ns metadata and keeps it in every consumer.

 ## Relationship to ADR 0004